Code-Institute-Submissions/SureDeveloping-Rock-Paper-Scissors/README.md

 ![Play screen, no valida input](images/error-play-screen.png "Play screen, no valid input.")

 Once the player has made a valid selection, his choice is compared with that of the computer and the winner is announced.
 The computer's choice and the player's choice are displayed.
 If the player has won, this is displayed.
 At the same time, he sees an overview of how many rounds he has played, how many he has won and how many he has lost.
 He can also see how many were undecided.
 In addition, reasons are always given as to why he won or lost.
-He is also asked at the end whether he wants to play another round, in which case he should press P, or whether he wants to stop, in which case he should press Q.
+He is also asked at the end whether he wants to play another round, in which case he should press P, or whether he wants to stop, in which case he should press Q. The letters may be upper or lower case.

 This is a screen when the player wins:
 ![Win screen](images/you-win.png "Win screen")